yegor256/veils/README.md

 a very good instrument for data memoization.

-You can also try `AlterOut`, which lets you modify the output of object methods on fly:
+You can also try `AlterOut`, which lets you modify the output of object methods on the fly:

 ```ruby
 require 'alterout'